 Do you know your risk for breast cancer?
 Our high-risk screening program can provide the answer.

 Midstate Radiology Associates, LLC is one of the first Radiology providers in the United States to offer a high-risk screening program within Women’s Imaging at all of our locations.
-At Midstate Radiology Associates, LLC, we want to help you understand breast cancer risk – not a woman’s risk – your risk.
+We want to help you understand breast cancer risk – not a woman’s risk – your risk.

-If determined to be at elevated risk, patients will be offered education with a certified genetic counselor through our tele-genetics program (via phone) at the time of their mammogram visit.
-This discussion will inform the patient on the different ways cancer develops (genetic, familial & sporadic), the value of screening and early detection, and other relevant information.
+This discussion will cover the different ways cancer develops (genetic, familial & sporadic), the value of screening and early detection and other relevant information.

-If appropriate, patients will be offered additional diagnostic testing.
-This test is simple, non-invasive, and can be performed at our center at no charge to the patient.
+If necessary, patients will be offered additional diagnostic testing.
+A simple, non-invasive test can be performed in one of two ways:

 Risk Factors that Contribute to Breast Cancer

-There are many other factors that contribute to the overall risk of developing breast cancer:
+Additional factors that contribute to the overall risk of developing breast cancer include:

 - Personal History of Breast Cancer or Other Cancer